SepidehPashayan/DFA/README.md

-#DFA

-#Use-Graphviz-pic
+💙 DFA

+🧡 Use-Graphviz-pic

-in this commit a picture of the DFA is displayed in the folder in which the code is located
+🤍 in this commit a picture of the DFA is displayed in the folder in which the code is located

-#Basic-DFA
+💜 Basic-DFA

-the main code without anything extra
+🤍 the main code without anything extra

-#Upgraded-DFA
+💛 Upgraded-DFA

-more capabilities added to the code
+🤍 more capabilities added to the code

-#Simulated-DFA
+🤎 Simulated-DFA

-the code is simulated in the web format
+🤍the code is simulated in the web format

-Sepideh Pashayan 💙